We Have Answers

 If the guest becomes disruptive, they will be asked to leave.
 If they don’t leave, then law enforcement will be called.
 The safety of our guests is our top priority.

 Our site is set up with 40 mats, with pillows and blankets.
 As of yet, we have not reached max capacity.
 We don’t intend to turn anyone away.

 We don’t turn anyone away regardless of background and that includes people with a criminal past.
 We do thorough intakes so we know who is coming into our shelters.
 We work closely with law enforcement to ensure compliance.

 We try to serve a hot meal each night around 7:00-8:00 pm.
 Everyone will get a chance to eat if they choose.
 We don’t promise you’ll get full but you’ll get some warm food in your system.
 In the morning, we offer hot coffee and cold breakfast items like cereal, donuts or breakfast bars.

 Yes, we have a restricted-use shower.
 It’s available for emergency use only.
 However, we are partnered with Keys to Hope which offers a place to launder and take showers.
 You need to be registered at Keys to Hope to continue using the shelter programs.

 Our site is cleaned each morning.
 We assign guests to perform select cleaning duties.
 We make it mandatory that guests shower daily to maintain personal hygiene as well as making sure clothes are laundered at Keys to Hope.
-After a guest uses the dryer at the Keys to Hope, the lent trap is checked for bugs.
+After a guest uses the dryer at the Keys to Hope, the lint trap is checked for bugs.
 There is not much we can do to combat the flu bug.
 Temperatures are taken upon entry.
 A simple cough is enough to infect the next person, so anyone with a cough is required to wear a mask.
 Rest, proper diet, and staying clean are the best we can ask.